yiisoft/db/docs/en/testing.md

 ### Individual testing

-To test each dbms individually, you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that is in the `/tests/Support/docker` folder.
+To test each dbms individually, you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that in the root directory of each package.

 The following steps are required to run the tests: